 If your headaches are caused by a lack of sleep or allergies, you can try to treat them yourself.
 Getting more sleep and treating your allergies should stop both the headaches and red eyes from manifesting.

 Nevertheless, you should see a doctor if you try to treat the issues but still see a problem.
 Likewise, if you suspect that meningitis is the cause, you must seek treatment right away by getting a diagnosis from a doctor.

 Thankfully, DrHouse makes your life a whole lot easier when you need medical assistance.
-We have board-certified clinicians that are ready to be contacted at a moment’s notice.
-All you have to do is download our app, set up your account, and schedule a virtual online doctors consultation today.
+We have board-certified clinicians who are ready to be contacted at a moment’s notice.
+All you have to do is download our app, set up your account, and start a virtual online doctor consultation today.

 Headaches and red eyes can be caused by a few different things.
 If the issue stems from allergies or a lack of sleep, it isn’t something to be worried about.
 However, you should be concerned if you are also exhibiting the signs of meningitis as this needs to be treated right away.

 All of the causes of headaches and red eyes can be treated, so you should be able to enjoy a pain-free life very soon.

 - Yeung WL, Yam KL, Chan WM, Hui J. Red eyes as the initial presentation of systemic meningococcal infection.
 J Paediatr Child Health.
 2003 Jul;39(5):390-1. doi: 10.1046/j.1440-1754.2003.00161.x

 - Rafique N, Al-Asoom LI, Alsunni AA, Saudagar FN, Almulhim L, Alkaltham G. Effects of Mobile Use on Subjective Sleep Quality.
 Nat Sci Sleep.
 2020 Jun 23;12:357-364. doi: 10.2147/NSS.S253375.